-- 1. On June 4, 2021, certain individuals, the Municipality of Putaendo, and the Putaendo River Surveillance Board filed four administrative claims against the Revised Environmental License before the Executive Director of the Environmental Assessment Agency arguing that their comments during the notice and comment period were not considered appropriately. - 1.a.
+1. On June 4, 2021, certain individuals, the Municipality of Putaendo, and the Putaendo River Surveillance Board filed four administrative claims against the Revised Environmental License before the Executive Director of the Environmental Assessment Agency arguing that their comments during the notice and comment period were not considered appropriately.

+1.a.
 Two of them were rejected in limine and claimants challenged the decision to exclude them from the administrative process before the Second Environmental Court ("Environmental Court).
 On October 26, 2022, the Environmental Court decided in favor of the claimants that were excluded from the process, ordering the Director of the Environmental Assessment Agency to open an administrative process to review the Revised Environmental License and having them as parties.

-Following the October 26, 2022 decision by the Environmental Court noted above, on January 26, 2023, the Director of the Environmental Assessment Agency initiated administrative proceedings to review the claims filed by the Municipality of Putaendo and members of the local community against the Revised Environmental License.
+Following the October 26, 2022, decision by the Environmental Court noted above, on January 26, 2023, the Director of the Environmental Assessment Agency initiated administrative proceedings to review the claims filed by the Municipality of Putaendo and members of the local community against the Revised Environmental License.
 The Company filed its administrative defense on March 21, 2023.
 On January 4, 2024, the Director of the Environmental Assessment Agency rejected the invalidation claims.
-Claimants may appeal this decision before the Environmental Court.
+On February 15, 2024, the Municipality of Putaendo appealed this decision before the Environmental Court; on March 6, 2024, the Court initiated this new lawsuit, and on April 12, 2024, it joined it with the other existing claims (see #1b and #2 below).